-One Day In Los Angeles – Venice Beach And The Santa Monica Pier Sunset
+One Day In LA: Venice Beach to Santa Monica Pier Sunset

 What do you do if you only have one day (or less) in Los Angeles?
 There are many reasons you might find yourself with such a short time to explore such a major city.
 Maybe you are in LA for business, or maybe you are flying into LA one day and out of LA the next.
 LAX is, after all, the second busiest airport in the US and has non-stop flights to 34 different countries.

 I was in LA as an extended layover of sorts before making my way to my final destination of Hawaii.
 I wanted to fly Hawaiian Airlines, which does not fly out of my home town of Pittsburgh, PA.

 I used a free Southwest flight to get between Pittsburgh and LAX and then purchased a direct flight from LA to Hawaii, much cheaper than flying all the way from Pittsburgh.

 Breaking up the trip also made both the flight time and the jet lag more bearable.

 Regardless of how or why you find yourself in LA, it’s hard to figure out where to start when you only have a short amount of time to explore.
 If you only have one day or less then I’ll recommend that you check out the Venice Beach and Santa Monica Pier areas.

 If you are staying in the area and don’t have a rental car then you’ll want to call an Uber and ask them to drop you off at Muscle Beach.
 Watch some of the jacked guys working out (or get a quick workout in yourself) at the outdoor gym, or on the beach pull-up bars, rings, and rope climbs.